Rohan de Korte

 As one of the tallest cellists in the world Rohan de Korte has enjoyed an unobstructed view of nearly every conductor he has ever worked with.
 Unfortunately the same can’t be said for the musicians who have to sit behind him.

 Inspired by a concert given by the MSO in Cologne on their 2000 European tour Rohan returned to Australia.
-He found work for the next three years playing with the Sydney Symphony Orchestra, then as the Associate Principal Cellist with Orchestra Victoria before finally joining the Melbourne Symphony Orchestra in 2009.
+He found work for the next three years playing with the Sydney Symphony, then as the Associate Principal Cellist with Orchestra Victoria before finally joining the MSO in 2009.

 He is also an active chamber musician and has recently performed the Brahms sonatas and the cycle of Beethoven works for cello and piano with Darrly Coote for the team of Pianists.
 He plays with the Australia Octet, Wilma and Friends, and the Roger Young Collective.
-Rohan is also on the staff at the VCA and Melbourne University and has arranged Bohemian Rhapsody for cello quartet as well as writing his own music- ‘The Haunted House’ is always a hit with his children.
+Rohan is also on the staff at the VCA and Melbourne Uni and has arranged many pieces for cello quartet, including a very popular Bohemian Rhapsody as well as writing his own music- ‘The Haunted House’ is always a hit with his three sons.